ExpressionEngine/ExpressionEngine-User-Guide/source/development/guidelines/in-app-documentation.rst

   - `{variable_name}` - The thing
   - `{another_variable}` - The other thing

-  or using level 5 headers like below.
+  or use level 5 headers like below.
 The latter should be used if you need more than a brief sentence to describe how to use the variables.
 Choose one or the other, do not mix the two styles.

   ##### param_name (*required*)